sylvainbx/rust-book-fr/FRENCH/src/ch03-03-how-functions-work.md

 <!--
 is a block that, in this case, evaluates to `4`.
 That value gets bound to `y` as part of the `let` statement.
-Note the `x + 1` line without a semicolon at the end, which is unlike most of the lines you’ve seen so far.
+Note that the `x + 1` line doesn't have a semicolon at the end, unlike most of the lines you’ve seen so far.
 Expressions do not include ending semicolons.
-If you add a semicolon to the end of an expression, you turn it into a statement, which will then not return a value.
+If you add a semicolon to the end of an expression, you turn it into a statement, and it will then not return a value.
 Keep this in mind as you explore function return values and expressions next.
 -->

 … est un bloc qui, dans ce cas, s'évalue à `4`.
 Cette valeur est assignée à `y` dans le cadre de l'instruction `let`.
-Remarquez la ligne `x + 1` qui ne se termine pas par un point-virgule, ce qui est différent de la plupart des lignes que vous avez vues jusque là.
+Remarquez la ligne `x + 1` ne se termine pas par un point-virgule, ce qui est différent de la plupart des lignes que vous avez vues jusque là.
 Les expressions n'ont pas de point-virgule de fin de ligne.
-Si vous ajoutez un point-virgule à la fin de l'expression, vous la transformez en instruction, qui ne va donc pas retourner de valeur.
+Si vous ajoutez un point-virgule à la fin de l'expression, vous la transformez en instruction, et elle ne va donc pas retourner de valeur.
 Gardez ceci à l'esprit quand nous aborderons prochainement les valeurs de retour des fonctions ainsi que les expressions.

 <!--
 ### Functions with Return Values